Top 5 Things To Do in Taiwan

 Many tour agencies offer this tour such as KKday, Klook, or you can even do this by renting a car if you’re in a big group.

 Yehliu Geopark, Shifen Old Street (Sky Lantern Releasing), Shifen Waterfall, and Jiufen Old Street will all be covered in one day without hassle.
 Those four sites are all worth the visit and would make every Taiwan tour truly memorable.
+A Jiufen day trip is definitely worth doing.

 Expect to witness oddly shaped rock formations; an old railroad under a lantern-filled sky; a huge curtain-type waterfall that totally amazes every visitor; and an old street filled with delectable street food and looks even more magical at night.